The Spectra of $p\bar\Lambda$ and $p\bar\Sigma$ Hexaquark States: Numerical Analysis

 \section{Numerical Analysis}

 In the numerical calculations of QCDSR, we adopt the following input parameters \cite{Colangelo:2000dp,Tang:2019nwv,Wan:2021vny}, where $q$ represents the $u,d$ quarks:

 In the process of establishing QCDSR, we also introduce two additional parameters, namely the continuum threshold parameter \( s_0 \) and the Borel parameter \( M_B^2 \).
-Theoretically, the mass \( m_X \) should not depend on these two parameters.
-Therefore, it is necessary to identify a range of \( s_0 \) and \( M_B^2 \) in which the variation of \( m_X \) remains relatively stable.
+Theoretically, the mass \( m_X \) and the decay constant $\lambda_X$ should not depend on these two parameters.
+Therefore, it is necessary to identify a range of \( s_0 \) and \( M_B^2 \) in which the variation of both the \( m_X \) and the $\lambda_{X}$ remains relatively stable.
 This range of parameters is the so-called Borel window.
 To determine an appropriate Borel window, we need to introduce two criteria.
 First, since we are calculating the mass of the ground-state hadron, the pole contribution should dominate.
 According to Eq.\eqref{moment}, the contribution to the spectral density from \( s \gg M_B^2 \) is significantly suppressed \cite{Chen:2014vha,Azizi:2019xla,Wang:2017sto}.
 Therefore, the fraction of pole contribution can be defined as

 For hexaquark states, we assume that this value should be no less than \( 15\%\) \cite{Wan:2019ake,Wan:2021vny}.
 Secondly, the OPE should converge, which means that the contribution from the highest-dimensional condensate should be as small as possible.
 In this work, we calculate the contributions to the spectral density up to the dimension 13 condensates.
 The ratio of the dimension 13 condensate contribution is defined as